PikoStudios/PikoEngine/README.md

-# knightmare-engine
+# Piko Engine
 A game engine using SDL2
 ## Getting Started

-Just put it in a include folder and do `include <knightmare-engine/knightmare.h>` or `include "knightmare-engine/knightmare.h"`
+Just put it in a include folder and do `include <piko-engine/Piko.h>` or `include "piko-engine/Piko.h"`

 No Compiling Needed :D